nealwp/nealwp/README.md

 - 💬 Ask me about ...
 - ⚡ Fun fact: ...
 -->
-I'm a creative problem-solver, and I approach everything with an eye for continuous improvement.
-I have a passion for digging into complex problems and finding efficient solutions.
-My approach to software engineering is to strive for that perfect balance between 1) Delivering value to the customer at a constant, sustainable pace, and 2) Building a maintainable, scalable developer environment through continuous attention to technical excellence and good design, i.e. writing clean code.
-I'm always open for conversation, and I'd love to chat about the challenges and problems that you and your team may be facing.
+Two questions:

+:point_right: **What are you working on, and how can I help?**

+If an answer springs to mind, [**let's start a conversation.**](mailto:wprestonneal@outlook.com?subject=Found%20you%20on%20GitHub&body=Hi%20Preston!%0D%0A%0D%0AJust%20came%20across%20your%20GitHub!%20Wanted%20to%20chat%20with%20you%20about%20[insert%20interest/problem/project%20here].%20When%20is%20a%20good%20time%20for%20you?%0D%0A%0D%0AThanks!%0D%0A[your%20name%20here])

+## About:

+I'm passionate about writing code, but what really lights my fire is **building solutions** :fire:

+I'd love to chat with you about the challenges that you or your team may be facing,

+My approach to software engineering is to strike a balance between:

+- Delivering value to the customer at a constant, sustainable pace
+- Fostering a great dev environment through good design

 I'm an accomplished software engineer and technologist with a database and system administration background.
-Currently building applications leveraging Angular, Vue, Node.js, MySQL, PostgreSQL, and MongoDB.
-I'm well-versed in building systems with cloud architecture, predominantly Amazon Web Services (AWS).
+I'm well-versed in building systems with cloud architecture.
 I'm highly proficient with Linux operating systems (RHEL/Ubuntu) and relational database management systems (RDBMS).

-Experienced in establishing and maintaining Continuous Integration/Continuous Deployment (CI/CD) pipelines, as well as Git/GitHub/GitLab and source control.
+I'm experienced in establishing and maintaining Continuous Integration/Continuous Deployment (CI/CD) pipelines, as well as Git/GitHub/GitLab and source control.
 I have diverse industry experience including aerospace, logistics, defense, HR, and finance.

 ## 📫 How to reach me:
 - [**W Preston Neal**](https://www.linkedin.com/in/w-preston-neal/) on **LinkedIn**